 Amateur divisions began appearing in the hunter rings.
 Jumpers became more popular, even at the old-school bastions of hunters.
-A report from the 1967 Upperville Horse Show (Va.) contained this note: “Back in 1853 when Col Richard Hunter Dulaney of the 7th Virginia Cavalry inaugurated the first horse show in the sylvan, picturesque setting outside Upperville, Va., he had probably never even heard of an open jumper.
+A report from the 1967 Upperville Horse Show (Virginia) contained this note: “Back in 1853 when Col Richard Hunter Dulaney of the 7th Virginia Cavalry inaugurated the first horse show in the sylvan, picturesque setting outside Upperville, Va., he had probably never even heard of an open jumper.

 “But this year, the 114th annual show, there they were.
 It was a green jumper division.
 And some eighteen entries weaved their way in amongst the trees over the courses designed by Gen. F.F.
 Wing and built by Erskine Bedford and Adgar “Eggie” Mills.

 “If the reaction of the crowd and the exhibitors is any yardstick, I feel sure that the 115th will see the jumpers back again.”